Solutions of Word Equations over Partially Commutative Structures: Introduction

 \section{Introduction}

-Free partially commutative monoids (a.k.a.~\emph{trace monoids}) and groups (a.k.a.~\emph{RAAGs}: \emph{right-angled Artin groups}) are well-studied objects, both in computer science (latest since \cite{maz77}) and in mathematics (with increasing impact since \cite{Wise2012}).
+Free partially commutative monoids (a.k.a.~\emph{trace monoids}) and groups (a.k.a.~\emph{graph groups} or~\emph{RAAGs}, for \emph{right-angled Artin groups}) are well-studied objects.
+In computer science trace theory serves as an algebraic foundation to study concurrency since the pioneering work of Keller and Mazurkiewicz \cite{Kel73,maz77}.
+Cartier and Foata studied free partially commutative monoids in \cite{cf69} from a combinatorial viewpoint thereby generalizing the Master Theorem of MacMahon.
+Graph groups were introduced by Droms in \cite{dro85} and since then many deep results have been discovered, see for example \cite{Charney2007,CasalsK2011,Wise2012}.
 For years, decidability of the \emph{satisfiability problem} (\ie the problem whether a given equation is solvable) over these structures was open.
-A positive solution for trace monoids was obtained by Matiyasevich \cite{mat97lfcs} and for RAAGs by Diekert and Muscholl \cite{dm06}.
-The known techniques did not cope with the \emph{finiteness problem} (\ie the problem whether a given equation has only finitely many solutions).
-Decidability of finiteness for trace monoids was wide open, whereas for RAAGs a sophisticated generalization of Razborov-Makanin diagrams and geometric methods, available for groups, yielded decidability~\cite{CasalsK2011}, but without any complexity estimation.
+A positive solution for trace monoids was obtained by Matiyasevich~\cite{mat97lfcs}, see also~\cite{dmm97tr}.
+For graph groups (resp.~RAAGs) Diekert and Muscholl showed that their existential theory is decidable in \PSPACE, see~\cite{dm06}.
+Most of these papers did not address the \emph{finiteness problem} (\ie the problem whether a given equation has only finitely many solutions).
+Casals and Kazachkov showed in \cite{CasalsK2011} that the \emph{finiteness problem} is decidable for RAAGs using a sophisticated generalization of Razborov-Makanin diagrams and geometric methods, but without complexity estimates.

+Our main contribution is the \edtol description of the full solution set for systems of equations over free partially commutative monoids and groups; in the monoid case such a description is given by an NFA which is labeled by \Endos over a large enough `extended' alphabet.
+Trimming the NFA tells us whether or not the full solution set is finite: it is finite if and only if the trimmed NFA is without directed cycles.
+The group case is done by a reduction to the monoid case with the help of reduced normal forms which are a recognizable trace language.
+More generally, our results cope with normalized regular constraints, which are closely related to the concept of quasiconvex subsets in the Cayley graph of a RAAG~\cite{KMW2017}.

-We give a simple (almost trivial) and effective method to describe the set of all solutions for equations with constraints in free partially commutative monoids and groups; the correctness proof is mathematically challenging.
-Once the correctness is established, the simplicity is also reflected in a surprisingly low complexity for this kind of result.
-We give an upper bound of $\NSPACE(n \log n)$ for both satisfiability and finiteness---each problem for trace monoids as well as for RAAGs.
-Even for satisfiability this complexity improves the previously known upper bounds.
-On the other hand these problems are $\NP$-hard.
-It remains open whether $\NSPACE(n \log n)$ is optimal.
+Our complexity results concern the uniform problem variant, where description of the free partially commutative monoid resp.~group is part of the input and size of the description is included in the input size.
+In the non-uniform variant (as in \cite{DiekertJK2016short}) the monoid (resp.~group) is fixed, and the input is a system of equations alone, we obtain an upper bound of $\NSPACE(n \log n)$ for both satisfiability and finiteness~--~each problem for trace monoids as well as for RAAGs.
+These problems are $\NP$-hard, but under some natural assumptions about the constraints, we conjecture that these problems are $\NP$-complete.
+Even for satisfiability our $\NSPACE(n \log n)$ complexity result improves previously known upper bounds.